nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

 1. This features requires the state of the parser to be known.
 2. The parser is modified to store the previous taken in command, in this case whether the previous command was a successful clear command.
 3. If the previous command is not a clear command, it looks for the keyword clear.
 Otherwise, it looks for the keyword yes.
 4. Hence, the user will first need to call clear, before calling yes to invoke the clear mechanism, ensuring safety of data.

 #### Steps to trigger

-1. User opens the app
+1. User opens the app.
-2. User enters `clear` (and subsequently sees a message asking to confirm)
+2. User enters `clear` (and subsequently sees a message asking to confirm).
-3. User enters `yes` to confirm the clear
+3. User enters `yes` to confirm the clear.

 #### Notes

 1. If you would like to extend the code for more features that require state, please do change the case condition for this feature.
 2. Currently, it follows the default commands if a word other than yes is given.
 But this will be improved in a future update.
 3. The state of the parser, rather than the app is used to reduce the chances of accidental clears.

 <br>